ayungavis/rudu/README.md

 ## How It Works

 1. **Recursive Traversal**: Uses `walkdir` to recursively walk through all files in the directory tree
-2. **Progress Tracking**: Shows real-time progress with file count and estimated completion time
+2. **Performance Tracking**: Measures and displays scan time for performance monitoring
 3. **Hardlink Detection**: Identifies and avoids double-counting hardlinked files using inode tracking
 4. **Size Aggregation**: For each file, adds its size to all ancestor directories up to the root
 5. **Parallel Sorting**: Uses Rayon to sort results in parallel for better performance